Research Seminar on Mathematical Optimization / Non-smooth Variational Problems and Operator Equations 📅

 Free boundary problems as limits of a bulk-surface model for receptor-ligand interactions on evolving domains

 Abstract.
-We derive various free boundary problems as reaction or singular limits of a coupled bulk-surface reaction-diffusion system on an evolving domain.
-These limiting free boundary problems may be formulated as Stefan-type problems on an evolving hypersurface.
-These results, which are new even in the setting where there is no domain evolution, are of particular relevance to an application in cell biology.
+We derive various free boundary problems as reaction or singular limits of a coupled bulk-surface reaction-diffusion system on an evolving domain. ...
 In this talk, I will discuss the modelling, sketch the analysis, show some numerical simulations and finish with some open questions.
 Based on a joint work with Charlie Elliott, Chandrasekhar Venkataraman and Diogo Caetano.

 Tue, 22.10.24 at 14:00